 Contact dermatitis is an exceptionally common cause of skin rashes and one that is not necessarily triggered by spending time outdoors.
 There are really two major types of contact dermatitis, and the most frequently seen is irritant contact dermatitis.
 This kind of contact dermatitis occurs when a rash forms in response to skin damage.
 The damage is usually chemical, such as irritation caused by glue, shampoo, pollen, cosmetics or laundry detergent.

 The second type is allergic contact dermatitis.
 This problem occurs when you have an allergic reaction to a substance that you touched or somehow made its way into your body.
 Allergens that cause allergic contact dermatitis can include food or food components, like flavorings or colorings.
 Additionally, intravenous medical dye, certain metals, and even poisonous plants like poison ivy can result in allergic contact dermatitis.
+For a complete list of plants in Connecticut that are known to cause contact dermatitis, click here.

 Symptoms